Select Boxes (a.k.a. Listboxes)

 ARIA listbox example

-If you already are using a component similar to this in existing work that is not accessible, go to the developer walkthrough of this section to see we made our implementation accessible.
+If you are already using a component similar to this in existing work that is not accessible, go to the developer walkthrough in this section to see how we made our implementation accessible.

 This solution described below is available as an NPM module.
 (Module installation instructions)

-This listbox I made is accessible, and I have used in a few projects in the past.
+This listbox I made is accessible, and I have used it in a few projects in the past.
 It works well, a developer can ensure it looks the same in all browsers, and I am happy with the accessibility features in it.
 However, I strongly recommend you use the <select> box example instead.
 Using this library means that:

 1. You are adding more JavaScript to your application.